adrianogil/nodeutils/README.md

 - [`jq`](https://stedolan.github.io/jq/) - Lightweight and flexible command-line JSON processor.

 Ensure these are installed and accessible from your shell.

-You should also define an alias for your preferred fuzzy finder.
+You should also define an `default-fuzzy-finder` alias for your preferred fuzzy finder.
 Here's an example using `fzf`:

 ```bash
 alias default-fuzzy-finder="fzf"